✓ Former Prosecutor & Public Defense Lawyers

 Foreign Citizen Criminal Defense Lawyers

 Our team of criminal defense attorneys and immigration attorneys know how to balance DUI and criminal law defense with immigration consequences.
 A criminal charge does not have to mean you'll be convicted or deported.
-We have the knowledge and experience to aggressively defend your rights and reach the best outcome possible.
+We have the knowledge and experience to skillfully defend your rights and reach the best outcome possible.
 There is hope no matter what the charge.

 Criminal Immigration Defense Attorney